pandas-dev/pandas/doc/source/development/contributing_gitpod.rst

 To get started just login at gitpod, and grant the appropriate permissions to github.

-We have built a python 3.8 enviroment and all development dependencies will install when the enviroment starts.
+We have built a python 3.8 environment and all development dependencies will install when the environment starts.

 Forking the pandas repository